Upselling and Cross-Selling: How to Increase Your Order Size

 Here are the most important things to remember:

 Depending on your business model, upselling or cross-selling may work better for your business.
 Upselling can be very useful for businesses that have different pack sizes, for example, meat producers.
 It can also be effective for CSAs that offer different share sizes.
 Cross-selling works great for food hubs or producers that offer a large variety of products.
-You can easily suggest pairings or recipes that can be made with products you sell.
+You can easily suggest pairings or recipes that can be made with the products you sell.

 Depending on which method you choose, you may have a different sales approach.
 For upselling, you may choose to include value.
 For cross-selling, you may focus on promoting specific product pairings based on seasonality or an upcoming holiday.